Consent Mode

 Consent Mode affects how much data analytics and advertising platforms can collect.
 It changes measurement accuracy and impacts reporting as well as modeled data.

-In most analytics implementations, measurement is assumed to function without errors: events are recorded, reports are updated, and conversions appear in analytics.
-Consent Mode and Consent Mode v2 change this assumption under consent constraints, because not all users grant permission for cookies.
-As a result, part of the measurement signal is not collected, and some of the missing data can be modeled.
+In most analytics implementations, measurement is assumed to work without errors.
+Events are recorded, reports update, and conversions appear in analytics.
+However, Consent Mode and Consent Mode v2 change this assumption under consent constraints, because not all users grant permission for cookies.
+In that case, some user activity is left uncollected and some may be modeled.

-Consent Mode addresses this in two ways: it enables lawful measurement and produces modeled data in situations where the user does not grant consent.
-That matters not only for reporting, but for optimization as well.
-Consent Mode determines how much of the measurement signal remains available under privacy constraints — and therefore what kind of optimization signal remains available for analytics, advertising platforms, and automated decision systems.
+Consent Mode solves this in two ways: it enables lawful measurement and produces modeled data in situations where the user does not grant consent.
+This affects not only reporting but also optimization.
+Consent Mode determines how much usable data remains available to the systems within privacy constraints – and therefore also what kind of optimization signal ultimately forms for analytics, ad platforms, and automation to use.

-In measurement architecture, this relates to the availability layer: its role is to ensure that the signal remains usable even under privacy constraints.
+In measurement architecture, this belongs to the availability layer: its function is to ensure that the signal remains usable even under privacy constraints.

 What will you get from this page?